 Refinancing Boosted by Declining Mortgage Interest Rates.
 The decline in mortgage interest rates to a 17-month low in October provided a temporary boost to refinancing activity, says Capital Economics in a client note.

 This information was obtained by a third party and is intended for informational and educational purposes.
-Although the material is deemed to be accurate and reliable, we do not make any representations as to its accuracy or completeness as a result, there is not guarantee it is not without errors.
+Although the material is deemed to be accurate and reliable, we do not make any representations as to its accuracy or completeness.
+As a result, there is no guarantee it is not without errors.
 068i0000001Kj4Y

 Before opening On Q Financial in 2005, John Bergman originated and funded 450 units a year as a loan officer.
 He founded the company with just $1M of personal life savings—committed to his vision for building the best independent mortgage organization in the industry.View John's Profile